LogentriesCommunity/le_android/README.md

 Eg: ``logger.error("Log Event Contents");`` creates the log ``Sat Jul 30 16:04:36 GMT+00:00 2011, severity=ERROR, Log Event Contents``.

 Each method corresponds to those used in android.util.Log and java.util.logging.Logger.

-## Logging Device IP

-Alternative Constructor which allows a User to log the devices IP:

-To create an instance of the Logger object in an Activity class:

-    AndroidLogger logger = AndroidLogger.getLogger(Context context, String token, boolean logIp);
-Where

- - context: for example, if in an Activity class, use ``getApplicationContext()``, or if in an Application class, use ``getBaseContext()``.

- - token: is the Token UUID we copied earlier which represents the logfile on Logentries

- - logIp: Is an option to log the users IP address.
-The IP logged will be the public if it is available otherwise it is gotten via the Host Address.

 ## DataHub Support